Interstate 5: Washington

 The highway enters Vancouver at the north end of the Interstate Bridge and immediately intersects Washington State Route 14 near the Fort Vancouver National Historic Site.
 The freeway passes near downtown Vancouver and continues north through the city's suburbs before being rejoined by I-205 at Salmon Creek.
 I-5 travels north along the Columbia River to Kelso and Longview, where it switches to following the Cowlitz River between the Willapa Hills and Cascade foothills.
 The freeway then turns northwest to traverse a prairie and the adjacent cities of Chehalis and Centralia while concurrent with US 12.

 I-5 continues north to a junction with US 101 in Tumwater, near Olympia and the state capitol campus.
 The freeway skirts the southeast side of downtown Olympia and turns east to cross Joint Base Lewis–McChord (formerly Fort Lewis and McChord Air Force Base).
 I-5 then turns north to enter Tacoma but bends east to intersect I-705, a short spur into downtown Tacoma.
 The freeway turns north again after leaving Tacoma and its nearby seaport near Fife to traverse the suburbs of South King County.
 I-5 intersects its eastern bypass of Seattle, I-405, in Tukwila near Seattle–Tacoma International Airport.

 The freeway generally follows the Green and Duwamish rivers into Seattle, passing Boeing Field and the industrial district in the process.
 I-5 intersects I-90 near Seattle's Chinatown–International District on the south side of downtown Seattle.
-The freeway turns northwest and bisects downtown Seattle in a trench, with some sections covered by Freeway Park and the Washington State Convention Center.
+The freeway turns northwest and bisects downtown Seattle in a trench, with some sections covered by Freeway Park and the Seattle Convention Center.
 It then turns north to intersect Washington State Route 520 near Eastlake and crosses the Ship Canal Bridge over Portage Bay, which lies between Lake Union and Lake Washington.
 I-5 continues through northern Seattle, passing the University District near the University of Washington campus and Green Lake before leaving the city.
-The section between downtown Seattle and Northgate includes a set of reversible express lanes that add extra capacity in the peak direction of travel.
+The section between downtown Seattle and Northgate includes a set of traditionally reversible express lanes that add extra capacity in the peak direction of travel.

 I-5 continues through the northern suburbs of Seattle and turns northeasterly in Lynnwood, where it is rejoined by I-405, which serves the Eastside region.
 The freeway travels north through Everett, skirting the city's downtown and intersecting US 2, and leaves the Seattle metropolitan area for the rural Skagit Valley.
 I-5 descends into the valley and travels through Mount Vernon and Burlington before climbing into the Chuckanut Mountains, where it turns west towards Bellingham Bay (part of the Salish Sea).
 The freeway travels around downtown Bellingham and turns northwest to continue across the rural Fraser Lowland.
 I-5 terminates at the Peace Arch Border Crossing on the Canadian border, adjacent to the eponymous monument, in Blaine.
 The highway becomes British Columbia Highway 99, which continues northwest to Vancouver.